 Design a Special Working Place

-Everyone benefits from public systems.
-From individuals, businesses, and families at some point rely heavily on public transport.
-It is like a lifeline to some; without it, they cannot do their various activities smoothly.
+Everyone benefits from public transport systems.
+Most individuals, businesses, and families at some point rely heavily on public transport.
+It is like a lifeline to some; they cannot do their various activities smoothly without it..
 Public transport plays a massive role in social-economic development.
 It includes roads, railways, aircraft, subways, ferries and water taxis, vanpool services, monorails, and tramways.
 There is a need to include select units in every public transport system for people with disabilities.
 Once it is achieved now, that will be the true definition of inclusivism to people living with a disability.